Wrongful Death Law Firm

 Best wrongful death lawyers in Richmond, Charlottesville, Fredericksburg, Mechanicsville, and the rest of Virginia

-The death of a family member can be devastating.
-Your life can be turned upside down in an instant as you are left trying to cope with the grief and sorrow after losing a loved one.
+If you’ve been devastated by the death of a family member due to the negligence of another party, you can take legal action with the help of a wrongful death attorney.
+Your life can be turned upside down in an instant when trying to cope with the grief and sorrow of losing a loved one.

 At times, it can feel as though you have more questions than answers.
 How will I pay my loved one’s medical bills?
 How will I support my family?
 How can I afford funeral expenses?
 What about grief after losing a loved one?
 Do I need a lawyer to help me?

-At Allen & Allen, we understand that your life has been shattered and changed forever.
+The wrongful death attorneys at Allen & Allen understand that your life has been shattered and changed forever.
 We have made it our mission to help you put the pieces of your life back together.

 Wrongful death is defined as “the taking of the life of an individual resulting from the willful or negligent act of another person or persons.”

 The Virginia Wrongful Death Act allows the deceased’s personal representative to pursue a wrongful death claim on behalf of the decedent’s family members.
 Damages may include reimbursement or compensation for:

 - Expected loss of future income